Contents

 • Saving for education

-An RRSP allows you to save money for these things while saving money on your taxes and earning tax free growth.
+An RRSP allows you to contribute to your RRSP while saving money on your taxes and earning tax-deferred growth.
 You can also roll over your contributions if you think that you are going to end up in a higher tax bracket down the road.
-Claiming your contributions then could end up saving you even more in taxes.
+Claiming your contributions then could end up saving you even more in taxes since you’ll likely be in a lower tax bracket.

 Types of RRSPs

-If you are actively looking into getting an RRSP, it is important to know that there are a few different kinds of RRSPs.
+If you are actively looking into getting an RRSP, it is important to know that there are a few different kinds of RRSPs that can affect your risk tolerance.
 Which one you decide to go with will depend on what you are looking for in an RRSP.
+Any amounts withdrawn from these without a valid reason will be subject to a withholding tax.

 Individual RRSP

 An individual RRSP is the most common type of RRSP.
 It is also the most basic one.
-You can set this up directly at your financial institution.
-You can set up automatic contributions and receive your tax statement, deduct those contributions from your taxes.
+You can set this up directly at your financial institution and start contributing right away.
+You can set up automatic contributions and receive your tax statement, using it as a tax deferral on your tax bill with the Canada Revenue Agency.

 Group RRSP

 Group RRSP benefits are created by your employer.
 Instead of pension plans, many employers now offer RRSP matching contributions.
-If this is the case then they will set up the RRSP for you and the contributions will come directly from your paycheck.
-That being said, you still will have access to the information regarding the RRSP and, if you leave that employer, the RRSP will still be yours.
+If this is the case, then they will set up the RRSP for you, and the contributions will be made directly from your paycheck.
+That being said, you still will have access to the information regarding the RRSP, and if you leave that employer, the RRSP will still be yours.

-With a self directed RRSP, you can either invest it yourself or with a licensed broker.
-A self directed RRSP is often much riskier than an individual RRSP and is usually done when you prefer more control over your investments.
-It can be tricky though, because you want to make sure what you are investing is eligible to be invested into an RRSP.
+With a self-directed RRSP, you can either invest it yourself or with a licensed broker.
+A self-directed RRSP is often much riskier than an individual RRSP and is usually done when you prefer more control over your investments.
+It can be tricky, though, because you want to make sure what you are investing in is eligible to be invested into an RRSP.
 If it isn’t, you could have to pay a tax of around 1%.

 Spousal RRSP

-A spousal RRSP, is exactly what it sounds like.
+A spousal RRSP is exactly what it sounds like.
 An RRSP for your spouse, but you make the contributions.
 The great thing about this is that you can still deduct the contributions from your income while ensuring your spouse has some money for retirement.
-Some people like this option because they make too much money, and investing in another RRSP can save you even more when it comes time to pay income taxes.
+Some people like this option because they make too much money, and investing in a spouse’s RRSP can save you even more when it comes time to pay income taxes.
+That said, which one is accessed first is based on which spouse is younger.

 What Is An RESP?